 * The climax is one of those times where Murray Gold’s music adds so much to the show.
 The way the choir in “The Majestic Tale” soars as the Doctor and his friends fend off the Silence’s attacks and fall back to the TARDIS is just glorious.

 * “My old fellow didn’t see that, did he?
 He gets ever so cross” “So, what kind of doctor are you?”
 “Archaeology.
 Love a tomb” More high grade savagery.

 * “What’s the matter with you?”
 “You called me stupid” “I always call you stupid” Again, damn, Amy.

 * “So we’re safe again?”
 “Safe?
 No, of course you’re not safe.
 There’s about a billion other things out there just waiting to burn your whole world.
 But, if you want to pretend you’re safe, just so you can sleep at night?
 Okay, you’re safe.
 But you’re not really” Never change, Doctor.

 * “This person you want to marry.
 Black?”
 “Yes-” “Hmm.
 I know what people think of me, but perhaps I’m a little more liberal-” “-He is” And just like that, that conversation got a bit too spicy for Nixon’s liking.

 * “I’m dying, but I can fix that.
 It’s easy, really.
 See?”
-Man, Melody put the fear of whatever deity that homeless prayed to inside him, when he saw her start to regenerate.
+Man, Melody put the fear of whatever deity that homeless man prayed to inside of him, when he saw her start to regenerate.